-Curious about people’s behavior?
+Curious about people's behavior?
 Interested in how diverse groups interact?
 Do you like collecting data and conducting statistical research?
-If so, you should pursue a Bachelor of Arts degree in Sociology at the University of North Texas.
+If so, you should pursue a Bachelor of Arts or Bachelor of Science degree in Sociology at the University of North Texas.

 A Sociology degree can prepare you for numerous careers in human services and corporations or for an entry-level research job as an interviewer or statistician.
 You can work as a social worker, career or family counselor, parole or probation officer, or in a community service area.
 Related careers are available in:

 Some Sociology majors enter law school or pursue other graduate or professional training.

 We'll provide you a well-rounded and comprehensive understanding of social theory and research methods.
 This is accomplished through a combination of core and elective courses taught by recognized scholars in their field.

 Our faculty members have authored publications and research reports, presented research at national conferences and received research grants from the National Science Foundation, the Department of Health and Human Services, and the Commonwealth Fund.
 They've also conducted research in Ghana, Guatemala, Ireland, Israel, Italy, Mexico, Malawi, Sweden and Togo.
 Their research interests include:

 You can apply classroom learning to real-world situations through a capstone course, internships and other research-related projects.
 Our capstone course focuses on data collection, data analysis and community outreach.
 The internship helps you address issues in developing countries such as fertility, birth control and recovery from natural disasters.
 Previous research projects have involved community-based clinics, family dysfunction, interracial marriage and the shifting roles of women and men in our society.

 Our faculty members and students have been instrumental in improving health and social services in communities with high rates of illness, crime, substance abuse and teenage pregnancy.

 Scholarships are available to help you pursue your education.
 These scholarships are awarded based on academic performance in sociology classes.